The beginners guide to custom product pages

-App owners can now build custom landing pages with images and videos and provide more detailed information about their app’s features and content.
+App owners can now build custom landing pages for apps with images and videos and provide more detailed information about their app’s features and content.
 These capabilities help potential customers better understand the app before downloading it, which can result in higher conversion rates.

 Even better, you can customize your default app store product page and make up to 35 variations by editing promotional images, text, and videos.
 This means you can make your messaging more relevant and engaging for different audience segments.
 Each page gets its own URL that you can use for specific ads and advanced targeting.

 The connection between CPPs and Apple Search Ads

 Apple Search Ads (ASA) is a tool that lets you effectively promote your app and increase its visibility in the App Store.
 By using ASA, you can take advantage of CPPs to attract more potential customers and deliver tailored messages about your product to the right users.

 For example, you can create custom product pages to showcase your app’s best features, or highlight new updates or content that make it stand out from the competition.
 You can also use them to reach certain user segments with personalized messaging that increases conversion rates.